What Is Cancer?

 There are more than 100 types of cancer.
 Types of cancer are usually named for the organs or tissues where the cancers form.
 For example, lung cancer starts in cells of the lung, and brain cancer starts in cells of the brain.
 Cancers also may be described by the type of cell that formed them, such as an epithelial cell or a squamous cell.

 You can search NCI’s website for information on specific types of cancer based on the cancer’s location in the body or by using our A to Z List of Cancers.
-We also have collections of information on childhood cancers, cancers in adolescents and young adults, and women’s cancers.
+We also have collections of information on childhood cancers and cancers in adolescents and young adults.

 Here are some categories of cancers that begin in specific types of cells: